 After Beowulf - Year 5/6 - ink on paper

-We have very high expectations of our pupils' behaviour and believe that children are best served by the adults around them having high expectations including that our children take responsibility for how they choose to be.
+We have very high expectations of our pupils' behaviour.
+We expect adults and children alike to uphold and support the ethos of the school including values of respect - for other people and the rule of law, equality, fairness and democracy (participating and expressing your views).
+We believe that children are best served when the adults around them are in partnership and share high expectations, including that our children take responsibility for how they choose to be.

 We are all a product of the choices we make.

 At Kingsmead, behaviour is so much more than following rules and complying with authority.
 Great learning behaviour requires active listening and attention; approaching learning with interest, optimism and showing the grit and tenacity to overcome difficulty.
 It includes good manners and our conduct towards each and every person in school as well as to the natural and made environment.
 Pro-social behaviour does involve following rules (respect for the law).
 It can also include also voicing an opinion respectfully and campaigning for change.

 Our teachers plan an interesting and enjoyable curriculum to stimulate children's curiosity, 'botheredness' and their desire to learn; this is the first port of call in supporting excellent pupil behaviour.
 Through a broad and balanced curriculum and a skilled staff of knowledgeable professionals, we expect that all of our children can choose to learn and achieve and to be useful and kind to other people and the environment.

 Kindness.
 It is the highest form of intelligence.